corsonknowles/SoloAsana/README.md

   }

 // add an iterator (i) to the map function to create unique ID's
-// since there are multiple lists on the page, use a naming convention which will not create any overlap with the id's from other lists render () {
+// since there are multiple lists on the page,
+// use a naming convention which will not create any overlap
+// with the unique id's from other lists.
+// This requires the text parsing and text interpolation used above
+// to move between unique elements. render () {
   <div className="tasks-list">
     {Object.keys(this.props.tasks).map( (taskNumber, i) => (